KifaaTwin/kifaa/README.md

 The system includes a weekly job market sync feature.

-Every week, Kifa’a checks the user's selected career interest, searches for newly in-demand skills in the job market, and compares them with the user's current skills and existing missing skills.
+Every week, Kifa’a checks the user’s selected career interest, searches for newly in-demand skills in the job market, and compares them with the user’s current skills and existing missing skills.

 If a skill is new and the user does not already have it, the system adds it to the missing skills list and marks it as: